 The Receiver cannot provide investors with tax advice; thus, everyone should consult their own tax advisor on this issue.

-Preparation of PPCO’s and PPLO’s 2020 tax returns has been completed and the Receiver mailed K-1s to investors on or about June 22, 2021.
+Preparation of PPCO’s and PPLO’s 2021 tax returns has been completed and the Receiver mailed K-1s to investors on or about July 15, 2022.
 In 2020, the IRS released revised instructions for partnerships required to report capital accounts to partners on Schedule K-1 (Form 1065).
 Pursuant to the new IRS instructions, the partners’ capital account disclosed in section L of the schedule K-1 is prepared on the tax basis method (not GAAP).
-As a result, the beginning account balance may differ from the prior year’s ending capital balance which was reported on a GAAP basis.
 The partner tax basis capital amounts do not represent an investor’s adjusted tax basis in the partnership and should be determined in accordance with applicable federal and state provisions.
 In addition, the amounts listed on the K-1s are not necessarily reflective of what distributions investors may ultimately receive in this case.
 The Receiver cannot provide any tax advice.
 Investors are encouraged to consult their own tax advisor on the impact of the K-1 statements on individual tax returns.

 |10.||How can I stay informed of progress in this case?|

 Periodic review of this website is the best way to stay abreast of developments in this Receivership.
 The website will be updated on a regular basis.

 |11.||If I have other questions, how can I get them answered?|